Michigan teacher charged with writing false notes about school threats

 “I can expect something like this for a child, not an adult,” he added after reading what he said was one of the notes Rhone is accused of leaving at the school.
 “We expect more from our teachers.”

-Rhone will be placed on house arrest until her next hearing, a probable cause conference scheduled for Feb.
+Rhone will be under house arrest until her next hearing, a probable cause conference scheduled for Feb.
 1, according to the 40th District Court.

 Hannah Natanson and Laura Meckler contributed to this report.